 Third, the difficulty of obtaining preliminary injunctive relief increases in proportion to the time between when a plaintiff should have known of the alleged infringement and the plaintiff’s request for injunctive relief.
 In this case, for example, the Court found that the plaintiff should have known of the alleged infringement eighteen months before it filed suit, a factor that weighed heavily against a finding of irreparable harm.
 Where delay is present, it seriously undermines a claim of irreparable harm and should always be part of the story.

 1 Nutter represented SLMG, the prevailing party, in this case.

 This update was prepared by Kenneth R. Berman and Heather B. Repicky, members of the Intellectual Property Litgation practice group at Nutter McClennen & Fish LLP.
 For more information, please contact Ken, Heather, or your Nutter attorney at 617.439.2000.

 This update is for information purposes only and should not be construed as legal advice on any specific facts or circumstances.
 Under the rules of the Supreme Judicial Court of Massachusetts, this material may be considered as advertising.

-Kenneth R. Berman is a partner in Nutter's Litigation Department and co-chairs the firm’s Business Litigation practice group.
-He is a seasoned litigator representing clients in complex business and commercial cases ...
+Kenneth R. Berman is a partner in Nutter’s Litigation Department.
+He co-chairs the firm’s Business Litigation Practice Group and chairs the firm’s Pro Bono Committee.
+Ken is a seasoned litigator representing clients in ...

 Heather B. Repicky is a partner in the Litigation Department and a member of the firm’s IP and Patent Litigation practice group.
 She focuses her practice on civil litigation, with an emphasis on IP and complex commercial ...